 You may want to find out the percentage of those who might buy a vacation or second home.

-The sunshine state’s affordable neighborhoods, a big city feel, plenty of beautiful beaches, a sound health care system, and activities boost the residents’ overall quality of life.
+The sunshine state’s affordable neighbourhoods, a big city feel, plenty of beautiful beaches, a sound health care system and activities boost the residents’ overall quality of life.

 You can examine each city’s cost of living, health care facilities per capita, attractions, and other critical indicators of retiree-friendliness if you want to invest in Florida.